 cupyx.time.repeat() runs a few warm-up runs to reduce timing fluctuation and exclude the overhead in first invocations.

-Use CUB/cuTENSOR backends for reduction operations¶
+Use CUB/cuTENSOR backends for reduction and other routines¶

 Overlapping work using streams¶